KevinNovak/Matrix/README.md

             * Each UI client subscribes to the Mosca broker.
     * Start with ```npm start```.
         * Remember to ```npm install```.
-        * Requires a local instance of MongoDB
+        * Requires a local instance of MongoDB.
 2. **LED Client**
     * Raspberry Pi client which subscribes to the Mosca broker.
     * Controls an 8x8 RGB LED matrix.